memgraph/docs/mage/query-modules/python/meta-util.md

 <TabItem value="data-result-nodes1">

-Besides graph result in Memgraph Lab, you get the data result - a list of nodes and a list of relationships.
+Memgraph Lab can also return data results - a list of nodes and a list of relationships.
 Here is the obtained list of nodes:

 ```json
 [